zorganovic/mobx-starter/README.md

 # React + Mobx Quick Starter project

-The goal of this project is to provide a starting base for an mobx react project with OPTIONAL isomorphism.
+The goal of this project is to provide a starting base for an isomorphic (universal) mobx react project.

 Features:
 + `async/await` support
 + Isomorphic
 + CSS and SCSS compilation
-+ MongoDB user auth / sessions
++ MongoDB user register/login/logout
++ Token based authentication
 + Decorators for accessing actions and state
 + Hot reload _(browser only)_